 Common treatments might include:

 If you have breast cancer while pregnant, surgery may affect your ability to breastfeed if you have a mastectomy or radiation.
-Be sure to talk to your doctor about how surgery will affect breastfeeding if this is something you’re considering.
+Be sure to talk with your doctor about how surgery will affect nursing if this is something you’re considering.

 Should you delay treatment?